dev-univers/expviewer/README.md

     ?>
     ```

-* `include: (view: string)=>void`: a function to include  view in another view; the nclusion is done during the building times so you can't use a scoped variable inside it. `eg:`
+* `include: (view: string)=>void`: a function to include  view inside other view; inclusions are made during the compilation so, the use of variables as parameters is currently not possible.
 ```
     <?exp
         let view = "includ"